Martina Pilcerova: Life and activities

 Martina Pilcerova was born on 14 March 1973 in Lučenec, Czechoslovakia (now Slovakia).
 She studied English and German at the Pedagogical University of Nitra in 1992–93 and studied animation and scriptwriting at the Film University in Bratislava, Slovakia, from 1996 to 1998.
 Three years later, she earned her MFA from the Academy of Fine Arts, Bratislava.
 While attending school Martina published short stories in the Czech Republic and Slovakia.
 She was twice nominated for best fantasy story in competitions in 1996 and 2000.
 She has been working on an unpublished novel, Niki, for over 20 years and has worked on paintings based on the story.

 Martina's first paid art was for a comic series she did for the Lucenec Newsletter in 1991 and she began selling art to role-playing game and collectible card game companies in the United States and Europe in 1997 when she sold covers for the game Waste World.
-Martina began publishing art with the Dungeons and Dragons and Magic: The Gathering lines from Wizards of the Coast in the first decade of the 21st century.
+Martina began publishing art with the Dungeons & Dragons and Magic: The Gathering lines from Wizards of the Coast in the first decade of the 21st century.
 She has also illustrated cards from World of Warcraft among other publishers.